surfingoldelephant/PowerShell-Docs/reference/7.5/Microsoft.PowerShell.Core/About/about_Using.md

 The `using` statement must not contain any variables.

-The `using` statement isn't the same as the `using:` scope modifier for variables.
+The `using` statement isn't the same as the `Using:` scope modifier for variables.
 For more information, see [about_Remote_Variables](about_Remote_Variables.md).